AaronSaikovski/pystarter/README.md

 task <command_from_above_list>
 ```

-To get started type,
+To get started type:

-- `task create` - to create a poetry virtual environment.
-- `task deps` - to fetch and update all dependencies.
-- `task activate` - to activate the virtual environment.
+- `task create deps activate` - this will create a new environment, fetch the dependencies and activate the virtual environment in one step.
-- `task build` - to build debug version for your target environment architecture.
+- `task run` - to run main.py in the root.
-- `task release` - Builds a release version for your target environment architecture - outputs to /bin folder.
+- `task clean` - to delete everything in the virtual environment folder.

 ## Attribution